-9 Follow the instructions for replacing the battery on page 36.
+Follow the instructions for replacing the bottom case in steps 10 and 11 on page 44 and page 45.

 Making Sure Your MacBook Recognizes the New Memory

 After installing additional memory in your MacBook, check whether the computer recognizes the new memory.